JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-hierarchy.md

 [//]: # (title: Hierarchical project structure)

-Since Kotlin 1.6.20, every new multiplatform project has been deliveredcomes with a hierarchical project structure.
+With Kotlin 1.6.20, every new multiplatform project comes with a hierarchical project structure.
 This means that source sets form a hierarchy for sharing the common code among several targets.
 It opens up a variety of opportunities, including using platform-dependent libraries in common source sets and the ability to share code when creating multiplatform libraries.